wombleton/gitlaw-nz/acts/G/Geneva Conventions Act 1958.md

 Such prisoners of war shall have the right to remain in communication with the prisoners' representatives in the camps on which they depend.

-### Section IV Financial resources of prisoners of war
+### Section IV---Financial resources of prisoners of war

 ##### Article 58